Why Random Reshuffling Beats Stochastic Gradient Descent: Motivation and summary of contributions

-We next provide a high probability convergence rate estimate for the distance of $q$-suffix averages to the optimal solution that consists of two terms, with the first term corresponding to a $1/k^s$ decay of a ``bias" term (where bias is defined as the expected value of the q-suffix averaged cycle gradient errors ignoring the second-order corrections on the order of $1/k$) and the second term representing a $1/k$ decay for $0< q<1$ (and $\log k/k$ decay for $q=1$).
-We use the characterization of the bias to approximate it with a term that can be computed over the last cycle in a given fixed number of iterations.
-Removing the bias term enables a modification of RR with convergence rate $\bigO(1/k^2)$.
-These results are based on martingale concentration techniques.
+We also provide a high probability convergence rate estimate for the distance of $q$-suffix averages to the optimal solution that consists of two terms, with the first term corresponding to a $1/k^s$ decay of a ``bias" term (where bias is defined as the expected value of the cycle gradient errors of RR which may be non-zero) and the second term representing a $1/k$ decay for $0<q<1$ (and $\log k/k$ decay for $q=1$); see part $(iii)$ of Theorem~\ref{thm-averaged-rate-quad} .
+These results are obtained by martingale concentration techniques.
+We use the characterization of the bias to estimate it with a term that can be computed during the RR iterations.
+We show that subtracting the estimated bias from the averaged RR iterates accelerates the convergence rate further, leaving only the second error term of $1/k$ decay in the iterates (part $(iv)$ of Theorem~\ref{thm-averaged-rate-quad}).
+Based on this result, we propose a new algorithm which we call the \textit{De-biased Random Reshuffling} (DRR) method that can accelerate the asymptotic convergence rate of RR in the suboptimality of the function values from $\bigO(1/k^{2s})$ to $\bigO(1/k^2)$.

-Finally, we show that our results extend to the more general case when component functions are smooth (twice continuously differentiable) under a Lipschitz assumption on the Hessian, which allows us to control the second order term in a Taylor expansion of the gradient.
+Finally, in Theorem~\ref{thm-averaged-random-rate} we show that our results in Theorem \ref{thm-averaged-rate-quad} extend to the more general case when component functions are smooth (twice continuously differentiable) under a Lipschitz assumption on the Hessian, which allows us to control the second order term in a Taylor expansion of the gradient.

 {\textbf{Outline:}} The outline of the paper is as follows.
-In the next section, we introduce our definitions and assumptions.
-Section \ref{sec:quad-case} focuses on the case when component functions are quadratics.
+In Section \ref{sec-prelim}, we introduce our approach for analyzing RR, present Polyak-Ruppert averaging and give a motivating example.
+Section~\ref{sec:quad-case} focuses on the case when component functions are quadratics.
 We first present a convergence rate estimate for IG with a fixed arbitrary order.
 We then focus on RR and study convergence of averaged iterates to the optimal solution.
-Section \ref{sec:general-case} extends our results to smooth functions.
-Section \ref{sec:accelerated-RR} proposes a new algorithm that can accelerate RR.
-Finally, we conclude with a summary of our work in Section \ref{sec:conclusion}.
-Some of the technical lemmas required in the details of the proofs are deferred to Sections \ref{sec:appendix-quad-case} and \ref{sec:appendix-general-case} of the Appendix.
+Section~\ref{sec:general-case} extends our results to smooth functions.
+Section~\ref{sec:accelerated-RR} proposes the DRR algorithm that can accelerate RR further.
+Finally, we conclude with a summary of our work in Section~\ref{sec:conclusion}.
+Some of the technical lemmas required in the details of the proofs are deferred to Sections~\ref{sec-appendix-exp-rate}, \ref{sec:appendix-quad-case} and~\ref{sec:appendix-general-case} of the Appendix.